-While the therapeutic alliance, transference, countertransference, defenses, and resistances comprise the cornerstone of psychodynamic psychotherapy, they are relevant to virtually all forms of psychotherapy.
+Psychodynamics of the therapeutic relationship is a cornerstone of all clinical work and understanding it can deepen the work of all clinicians.
+While the therapeutic alliance, transference, countertransference, defenses, and resistances are understood as key in psychodynamic psychotherapy, they are relevant to virtually all forms of psychotherapy.
 By monitoring, examining, and exploring these concepts, the therapy is moved beyond the day-to-day examination of circumstances and events into the reality of meanings, conflicts, and imagination.
 In this course, Dr. Michael J. Gerson will provide you with “tools” to differentiate each of these components and how they contribute to your clinical assessment and interventions.

 As a result of this learning activity, the participant will be able to: